bluxmit/alnoda-workspaces/workspaces/workspace-in-docker/README.md

 ## Why this image

+> Have your ever participated in several software development projects at the same time?
+And each of them having different environments (dev, stage, prod).
+> Managing such multiple environments is much easier is everything is packaged inside a docker container.

 This workspace allows complete isolation of many IT-related projects, such as software development, DevOps, QA, data analysis, data engineering, data science, and others.
 Workspace can be used as a local development environment, as well as a remote dev environment, when started on the cloud server, and can be secured with a password.